Stream using a CMAF live stream repeater in Wowza Streaming Engine

 • If the primary Wowza Streaming Engine origin server fails, clients may experience up to a 12-second timeout before failover to the backup origin server is completed.
 Use the above method only for failover purposes.

-• WOWZ is a TCP-based messaging protocol is used for Wowza Streaming Engine server-to-server communication.
+• WOWZ is a TCP-based messaging protocol used for Wowza Streaming Engine server-to-server communication.
 It's enabled by default.
 If one of the Wowza Streaming Engine servers in the origin/edge configuration is running an earlier version of the software, an RTMP connection is established between the servers instead.

 • The origin server must have the Adobe RTMP playback type enabled so that edge server(s) can connect using WOWZ, WOWZS, RTMP or RTMPS.